-\begin{remark} Compared with the reinforcement learning literature we consider that the time is not discounted, i.e., a reward $r$ at time $s$ is worth as much as a reward $r$ at some other time.
-Such discounting is used often when the quantity to optimize would be infinite but increasing sub-exponentially.
+\begin{remark} Compared with the reinforcement learning literature we consider that the rewards are not discounted, i.e., a reward $r$ at time $s$ is worth as much as a reward $r$ at some other time.
+Such discounting is often used when the quantity to optimize would be infinite but increasing sub-exponentially.

 A possible choice for the rewards $r_t$ are the portfolio gains from time $t-1$ to $t$.
 This may not be a good idea because the increase could be exponential and even discounting may not help to make it finite.
-In view of the relation \eqref{eq:portfolio_value} above and in coherence with existing literature, it is more natural to look for procedures that maximize the expected value of $r_s=\ln(\langle \pi_s, f_s\rangle)$; for instance \cite{Helmbold98} chooses $\pi_{t+1}$ to maximize this expected value using a particular choice of multiplicative updates derived from an approximation of the relative entropy to the first order.
-We will subscribe to the same convention but we add to $r_s$ a term to model the transactions costs as explained below. \end{remark}
+In view of the relation \eqref{eq:portfolio_value} above and in coherence with existing literature, it is more natural to look for procedures that maximize the expected value of $r_t=\ln(\langle \pi_t, f_t\rangle)$; for instance \cite{Helmbold98} chooses $\pi_{t+1}$ to maximize this expected value using a particular choice of multiplicative updates derived from an approximation of the relative entropy to the first order.
+We will subscribe to the same convention but we add to $r_t$ a term to model the transactions costs as explained below. \end{remark}

-\begin{remark} The formula of the reward $\ln(\langle \pi, f_s\rangle)$ and the concavity of the logarithm implies by the Jensen inequality that any average of elements in $\Scal_K$ (average following some distribution on $\Scal_K$) will perform worse than their mean.
-So the optimal distribution on $\Scal_K$ will necessarily be a Dirac mass. \end{remark}

-\subsection{The onflow algorithm}
+\subsection{The Onflow algorithm}

 We therefore look for iterative procedures that starting from the state of the portfolio and of the market $\Mcal$ up to time $t$ adjusts $\pi_t$ into some $\pi_{t+1}$ with better expected rewards.
-On ther other hand, in coherence with the extensive literature on the gradient flows~\cite{jko}, it is natural to also ask $\pi_{t+1}$ to be somehow close to $\pi_t$.
+In coherence with the extensive literature on the gradient flows~\cite{jko}, it is natural to also require $\pi_{t+1}$ to be somehow close to $\pi_t$.
 Various ways to impose this proximity are possible, most of them exploiting the fact that $\pi$ is a discrete probability law on the set $\{1,...,K\}$ for instance \cite{Helmbold98} uses relative cross-entropy.
-We will parametrize $\Scal_K$ through the "softmax" function, denoted $S(\cdot)$ and defined by~:
+We will parameterize $\Scal_K$ through the "softmax" function, denoted $S(\cdot)$ and defined by~: